-The Parking Technology Award recognises advances in the technology of parking.
+The Parking Technology Award recognises advances in the systems used to manage parking.
 The innovation will be a piece of parking hardware, a device or a wider system that makes the management of parking more efficient and/or customer-friendly.

 The technology submitted could be: